jrjones9440/DFIR-Techniques/docs/1.Windows/Application_Execution_Analysis.md

 ```

 ### Procedure
-1. Navigate to the BAM key for the user account of interest
+1. Navigate to the BAM key for the user account of interest.
+Example:
+      - `SYSTEM\ControlSet001\Services\bam\State\UserSettings\S-1-5-21-528816539-567677750-276746561-1002`
-2. Sort entries by **Execution Time**
+3. Sort entries by **Execution Time**
-3. Review executions around timeframe of interest
+4. Sort the contents by Execution Time and review applications executed around the time of interest.
-4. Document suspicious programs
+5. Document suspicious programs or applications.

 📸 **Example Screenshot**